 Many people will agree that he was a man of high intellect, he was knowledgeable, passionate about the course of the gospel, and full of divine revelation.

-He knew his way through any kind of argument.
-As a man highly schooled in Judaism, Paul had a good grasp of law and history as well.
+Paul knew his way through any kind of argument.
+As a man highly schooled in Judaism, He had a good grasp of law and history as well.

 Coupled with the uncommon revelations he received directly from the Lord Jesus Himself, no one could parallel him in the most accurate communication of the gospel of Christ.

 It is obvious therefore that there are many fantastic things we can say about Apostle Paul.
 But was he a polished speaker?

 You might think so, but what he said about himself concerning that question may shock you.